simonecorsi/awesome/README.md

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
 *   [wbkd/react-flow](https://github.com/wbkd/react-flow) - Highly customizable library for building interactive node-based UIs, editors, flow charts and diagrams
 *   [airbnb/ts-migrate](https://github.com/airbnb/ts-migrate) - A tool to help migrate JavaScript code quickly and conveniently to TypeScript
-*   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Kubernetes and container management to the desktop
+*   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Kubernetes and container management on the desktop
 *   [hotwired/turbo](https://github.com/hotwired/turbo) - The speed of a single-page web application without having to write any JavaScript
 *   [vitejs/vite](https://github.com/vitejs/vite) - Next generation frontend tooling.
 It's fast!
 *   [tinylibs/tinypool](https://github.com/tinylibs/tinypool) - 🧵 A minimal and tiny Node.js Worker Thread Pool implementation, a fork of piscina, with fewer features and smaller size (38KB)